edegreef/killerwhale-resequencing/README.md

 Notes: Samples were mapped to reference genome accession #GCA_000331955.1 and processed following Foote et al. 2016.
 Genomic variants were called by Matt Thorstensen using FreeBayes.
 ABBA BABBA statistics completed by Andy Foote.

 Repository contents:
-* Filtering and preparing SNP datasets for analyses
+1) Filtering and preparing SNP datasets for analyses
-* Site map
+2) Site map
-* Kinship analysis with MLE
+3) Kinship analysis with MLE
-* Population structure (PCA, FST, sNMF)
+4) Population structure (PCA, FST, sNMF)
-* Runs of Homozygosity (ROH)
+5) Runs of Homozygosity (ROH)
+6) Demographic history with GONE
-* Demographic history with SMC++ and GONE
+7) Demographic history with SMC++ (in the "smcpp" folder)
-* Estimating contemporary Ne with StrataG
+8) Estimating contemporary Ne with StrataG

 ## Adaptation
 * Samples were mapped to updated reference genome accession #GCA_937001465.1 (chromosome-level updated in 2022)